HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-unification-function-return-->
 #### Function Return

-Unification of function return types may involve the [`Void`-type](types-void) and requires a clear definition of what unifies with `Void`.
+Unification of function return types may involve the [`Void`](types-void) type and requires a clear definition of what unifies with `Void`.
 With `Void` describing the absence of a type, it is not assignable to any other type, not even `Dynamic`.
 This means that if a function is explicitly declared as returning `Dynamic`, it cannot return `Void`.

-The opposite applies as well: If a function declares a return type of `Void`, it cannot return `Dynamic` or any other type.
+The opposite applies as well: if a function declares a return type of `Void`, it cannot return `Dynamic` or any other type.
 However, this direction of unification is allowed when assigning function types:

 ```haxe
 var func:Void->Void = function() return "foo";
 ```

-The right-hand function clearly is of type `Void->String`, yet we can assign it to the variable `func` of type `Void->Void`.
+The right-hand function is clearly of type `Void->String`, yet we can assign it to the variable `func` of type `Void->Void`.
 This is because the compiler can safely assume that the return type is irrelevant, given that it could not be assigned to any non-`Void` type.